Your Ultimate Guide to the Barossa Valley

 The settlement most English in heritage, is Angaston.
 Explore the history of the village by walking the self-guided heritage walk.
 You’ll find charming, quaint architecture and plenty of rich history.

 Explore a conservation park

-Beautiful bushland and local wildlife surround the Barossa Valley’s vine-covered hills and so a hike is only a short drive away.
+Beautiful bushland and local wildlife surround the Barossa Valley’s vine-covered hills and so a beautiful hike is only a short drive away.
+Departing from your Barossa Valley accommodation, drive out to the countryside and spend the day outdoors.
 Three national parks surround the valley.
 Kaiserstuhl Conservation Park, closest to Tanunda, has a short 2 kilometre track that weaves its way around a thick forest.
 A longer 9-kilometre hike takes you past unique rock formations and to scenic lookouts.
 At Sandy Creek Conservation Park, take your pick from a number of trails and stroll amongst native pines and pink gums.
 In spring, visit the park to see copious amounts of wildflowers.
 Finally, Hale Conservation Park, close to Williamstown, offers a few challenging trails including river crossings and trails through steep rocky ridges.

 Take a bike trip in the Barossa